 What Is a Virtual Workspace?

-A virtual workspace, also known as a virtual office, or virtual headquarters is a platform that brings team members together to work, collaborate, and socialize remotely--whether in place of, or in addition to, a physical office.
+A virtual workspace, also known as a virtual office, is a platform that brings team members together to work, collaborate, and socialize remotely in a digital space — whether in place of, or in addition to, a physical office space.

-Virtual workspaces can be useful for all work models, including standard companies working from one office, distributed international companies, and full remote companies.
-We've already written about 4 models remote and hybrid teams should follow.
+Virtual workspaces can be useful for all remote work models, including standard companies working from one office, distributed international companies, and fully remote companies.

 What are the Benefits of a Virtual Workspace?